 Director of Graduate Studies

 MESALC’s multi-disciplinary MA degree is intended for students seeking graduate-level training in Middle Eastern or South Asian languages and an in-depth knowledge of the Middle East (including North Africa) or South Asia.
 It has been used by our students either as a stepping stone to a PhD program or as a way to acquire the necessary knowledge and skills for government or non-government work.
-Like our sister programs in East Asian Studies, Russian Studies, and European Studies, the MA program in Middle Eastern and South Asian Studies emphasizes language skills and cultural knowledge and sensitivity.
+The MA program in Middle Eastern and South Asian Studies emphasizes language skills and cultural knowledge and sensitivity.
 We try to help students get to the point of being able to understand these parts of the world from the inside.

-Students choose either the Middle East or South Asia as their regional focus, and Arabic, Hebrew, Hindi, Persian, Urdu, or Sanskrit as their regional language.
+Students choose a regional focus (either the Middle East or South Asia) and a regional language (either Arabic, Hebrew, Persian, Hindi, Urdu, or Sanskrit).
 Those accepted into the Middle East side of the program with an interest in Arabic need at least a second-year proficiency in the language, but students focusing on Persian or Hebrew may apply without previous language study.
 No previous language training is required for those accepted into the South Asia side of the program.

 Students in Middle Eastern Studies will attain at least a third-year competency in Arabic or at least a second-year competency in Persian or Hebrew.
 Students in South Asian Studies will attain at least a second-year competency in Hindi, Urdu, or Sanskrit.
-Both Middle Eastern and South Asian Studies students will complete a total of 30 course credits, including nine graduate-level courses in their regional focus (27 credits in courses numbered 5000 or above, selected with the approval of the Director of Graduate Studies), and fulfill all the requirements for MESA 8995, a 3-credit research seminar (that students will normally take in the final semester of their program), including a thesis (on a topic determined in consultation with the Director of Graduate Studies).
+Both Middle Eastern and South Asian Studies students will complete a total of 30 course credits, including nine graduate-level courses in their regional focus (27 credits in courses numbered 5000 or above, selected with the approval of the Director of Graduate Studies), and fulfill all the requirements for MESA 8995, a 3-credit research seminar (that students will normally take in the final semester of their program), including a Masters Paper (on a topic determined in consultation with the Director of Graduate Studies).
 This degree is intended to take two years, but students may be able to complete it in less time, provided they are able to fulfill all the requirements.
 Students who study the full four semesters will have enough room in their schedules to fulfill the requirements for a certificate if desired.
-The areas in which such a certificate is possible are Africana Studies, American Studies, Digital Humanities, Environmental Humanities, and Gender and Sexuality Studies.
+Certificates are possible in the following areas: Africana Studies, American Studies, Digital Humanities, Environmental Humanities, and Gender and Sexuality Studies.

 Applicants must satisfy the general admission requirements of the Graduate School of Arts and Sciences.
 For applicants concentrating in Middle Eastern Studies with Arabic as their language, two years of successful study at the college level in Arabic are required.
 For applicants concentrating in Middle Eastern Studies with Persian or Hebrew as their language, no previous study is required.
 For applicants concentrating in South Asian Studies no previous language study is required.
 In addition, acceptance into the MA program in MESALC will depend upon the applicant's undergraduate performance and promise of future success.